 In this week’s Graphic Medicine podcast, the first in a series, we’ll hear two lightning presentations from the 2015 Comics & Medicine conference in Riverside, California.
 Both presentations discuss how making art and comics helps create meaning and understanding, and can, in some cases, change behavior.
 You can listen to an image-enhanced version of the podcast here: Or you can find the episode in iTunes here.
 First we’ll hear from Roderick Castle, an art therapist in Rochester, New York, who works with veterans.
 You can learn more about Roderick from his feature in this month’s “Art Therapy Today”, published by the… Read More

 Thanks to Andrew Godfrey for flagging up this comic about PTSD.
 Click on the image to follow the link.

-I read this some time ago, in almost total ignorance of the context of ‘DB’s story within Gary Trudeau’s long running Doonesbury strip.
+I read this some time ago, in almost total ignorance of the context of ‘BD’s story within Gary Trudeau’s long running Doonesbury strip.
 Indeed, I read it in almost total ignorance of Gary Trudeau’s views and vast body of work, as well as the significance of Senator John McCain’s foreword.
 On top of this, I now realise, I read it in ignorance of the development and background of the DSM4 catagory of PTSD and it’s relavance to stories about soldiers returning from war.
-I was wondering what to say about it, but couldn’t get it straight in my head.
-So… Read More
+I was wondering what to say about it but couldn’t get it straight in my head.
+So,… Read More